bibek12345/DIPC/CloudWorkshop_DIPC_400.md

 ** MISSING ![](images/400/image400_4.png)

 9. Click on "Save & Run" button on the top right of the screen to execute the task
-10. You will be navigated to teh "Jobs"screen.
+10. You will be navigated to teh "Monitor"screen.
 After some time, a message will appear in the notification bar

 ** MISSING ![](images/400/image400_5.png)